Welcome

 ∙ Trained in Natural Lifemanship Trauma-Informed Equine-Assisted Psychotherapy

-An east coast native and Austin transplant of 16 years, Hadley Hill has been working in the mental health field for 11 years and has merged her experience as a Licensed Professional Counselor with her lifelong experience as an equestrian and all around horse lover to forge a career path that she sees as a marriage of her two passions.
+Hadley Hill has been working in the mental health field for 12 years and has merged her experience as a Licensed Professional Counselor with her lifelong experience as an equestrian and all around horse lover to forge a career path that she sees as a marriage of her two passions.
+A native of the Philadelphia area, Hadley spent 17 years in Austin, TX, which is where she began her counseling career, forged her journey into the world of equine-assisted therapy, and joined forces with Sarah Beth McIntosh to create Unbroken.
+In 2024 Hadley relocated to Malvern, PA to be closer to family and roots again as she and her husband prepared to welcome their first baby into the world.
+Hadley and Sarah Beth worked hard to relocate themselves and their horses to PA, with the goal of re-starting the Unbroken practice in this new area.
 Hadley has had the privilege of working with a wide variety of clients in the field of equine-facilitated psychotherapy (EFP) – including at-risk youth as well as adults struggling with trauma and addiction – and witnessing how transformative this work can be for all of them.
 The focus of Hadley’s work with clients centers around the importance of relationship and connection to our survival, for both humans and equines alike.

 Sarah Beth McIntosh